Automobile Dacia: 2012–2020

 In 2012, Dacia Lodgy, a new compact MPV, was revealed at the Geneva Motor Show.
 It is based on a new platform and is manufactured at an all-new Renault factory in Tangier, Morocco.

 The Dokker, released in June 2012, is a slightly smaller leisure activity vehicle, also manufactured in Tangier, sharing the same platform with the Lodgy, available in passenger and panel van variants.

 In September 2012, the second generations of the Logan and Sandero were revealed at the Paris Motor Show.
 They feature a common front end design and come with improved standard safety features, a new engine and other new comfort equipment.

 The following year, the facelifted Duster was presented at the Frankfurt Motor Show.
 It received mild modifications to the front and rear ends, the new interior introduced on the new Logan and Sandero models, as well as a new turbocharged petrol engine.

 At the 2017 Frankfurt Motor Show, the second generation Duster model was introduced, bringing new comfort and technical improvements, but retaining similar dimensions and engines.

-According to reports, in September 2018, Automobile Dacia gained 14th place in Top 500 CEE companies.
+According to reports, in September 2018, Automobile Dacia gained the 14th place in Top 500 CEE companies.

 Dacia's CEO from April 2016 until May 2018 was Yves Caracatzanis.
 He was replaced by Antoine Doucerain, who left after only four months due to "personal reasons".
 After a brief stint by interim manager Jerome Olive, the position was filled by Christophe Dridi in December 2018.

 In 2020, Dacia announced that they would be releasing an electric car which they showcased in March 2020 with the Dacia Spring Electric concept.
 The Dacia Spring is said to be based on the Renault City K-ZE and is set to become the cheapest electric car in Europe with the price being estimated by Romanian media at around €15,000 to €20,000.

 2021–present

 In January 2021, Denis Le Vot became the CEO of the Dacia-Lada business unit.
 As part of a company revamp, Renault said it would integrate the Dacia and the Lada marques into a new business unit.
 It also unveiled a new Dacia logo and a product offensive for the Dacia marque, widening its market segments coverage.

 In March 2021, the production version of the Dacia Spring EV was shown at the Renault eWays event by Groupe Renault Executive Denis Le Vot.
-The Spring will be sold in LHD areas of Europe, alongside updated Sandero and Logan models (announced at the end of 2020) and will have a car-sharing version called the Spring Business.
+The Spring will be sold in left-hand drive areas of Europe, alongside updated Sandero and Logan models (announced at the end of 2020) and will have a car-sharing version called the Spring Business.